Viet Nam became a Party to the WHO Framework Convention on Tobacco Control on March 17, 2005.

 Smoke Free Places

-Smoke Free Places: Smoking is banned on the entire indoor and outdoor premises of health facilities, educational facilities (other than universities, colleges, and academic institutes where smoking is prohibited indoors only), and childcare and entertainment areas designated for children.
-In other public places and workplaces, smoking is prohibited indoors, with the exception of airport waiting areas, bars, karaoke lounges, discos, hotels, and guesthouses, where rooms with ventilation for smoking can be designated.
+Smoking is banned in the entire indoor and outdoor premises of health facilities, educational facilities (other than universities, colleges, and academic institutes where smoking is prohibited indoors only), and childcare and entertainment areas designated for children.
+In other public places and workplaces, smoking is prohibited indoors, with the exception of airport waiting areas, bars, karaoke lounges, discos, hotels, and guesthouses, where designated smoking rooms are permitted.

-Tobacco Packaging and Labeling: Tobacco products must carry pictorial health warnings covering 50 percent of the front and back of unit and outside packaging and labeling.
-Six prescribed warnings must be concurrently displayed for a two-year period, after which the warnings must be changed.
-As of November 8, 2013, all packs of tobacco products are required to display the prescribed health warnings.
-The law does not distinguish between smoked and smokeless tobacco products with respect to health warnings requirements.
+Rotating combined picture and text health warnings are required to cover 50 percent of the front and back of unit and outside packaging and labeling.
 The government is required to increase the size of warnings within a certain time period it deems “suitable”.
-As of the date of this review, the warning size increase and time period have not been specified.
 Misleading terms and “forms” are prohibited on tobacco products; however, an exemption applies to terms that comprise brand names registered as intellectual property prior to the effective date of the 2012 Tobacco Control Law.

 Policy Fact Sheets